6 Must-Read Books of Chinese Mythology

 But what the story adds is mythology, and everything becomes much, much more exciting.
 In the world of Journey to the West, gods and Buddhas are very involved in the affairs of humans—as are demons and monsters.
 So, to help protect Xuanzang on the dangerous journey to the west (roll credits!), the bodhisattva Guanyin sends him three disciples to protect him—monks are peaceful and do not know much about fighting, after all.

 And only now do we really get to the protagonist of the story—Sun Wukong, the Monkey King.
-The first seven chapters (of 100 chapters total, and 1,800 pages in the English translation—whew) focus entirely on Sun Wukong's backstory, where he progresses from a monkey born out of a stone egg, to learning immortality and Daoist magical techniques, to his meteoric rise as a formidable, untameable, mischievous, destructive, immensely powerful immortal being.
-He causes great chaos in the Heavens, challenging all the gods, and at last he is subdued by Buddha and is trapped under the weight of an entire mountain.
-The monk Xuanzang rescues him by the decree of the bodhisattva Guanyin, and the story then progresses in a very serial, formulaic fashion describing 81 adventures (or tribulations) that Sun Wukong, his master, and his fellow disciples face on their journey to India, usually with Sun Wukong as the hero in fights against various demons, spirits, devils, and monsters that attempt to capture, eat, and/or kill them.
+The first seven chapters (of 100 chapters total, and 1,800 pages in the English —whew) focus entirely on Sun Wukong's backstory, where he progresses from a monkey born out of a stone egg, to learning immortality and Daoist magical techniques, to his meteoric rise as a formidable, untameable, mischievous, destructive, immensely powerful immortal being.
+He causes great chaos in the Heavens, challenging all the gods, and at he is subdued by Buddha and is trapped under the weight of an entire mountain.
+The monk Xuanzang rescues him by the decree of the bodhisattva Guanyin, and the story then progresses in a very serial, formulaic fashion describing 81 adventures (or tribulations) that Sun Wukong, his master, and his disciples face on their journey to India, usually with Sun Wukong as the hero in fights against various demons, spirits, devils, and monsters that attempt to capture, eat, and/or kill them.

-Journey to the West is at once humorous adventure story, satire of Ming dynasty society, folk religion tale, and moralistic allegory.
+Journey to the West is at once humorous adventure story, satire of Ming dynasty society, folk tale, and moralistic allegory.
 It is steeped in a mixture of Daoism, Buddhism, and Confucianism, reflecting the man religions that flourished in China during the 16th century.
 The characters are colourful, powerful, and always entertaining, and it paints a fascinating picture of a world where the gods of three religions coexist in harmony, where the world is a lawless place where demons and monsters roam free outside the safety of civilization, where fantastical spells, beings, and events are always going on right under your nose.

 Investiture of the Gods(封神榜)